BREAST IMPLANT REMOVAL / EN BLOC CAPSULECTOMY / EXPLANT SURGERY

 What should I expect my breasts to look like after implant removal?

 As mentioned above, once your implants are removed it’s likely your breasts will have the classic characteristics where women usually opt to have a breast lift.
-That’s why Dr. Reuben and Dr. Clayton almost always recommend a breast lift along with implant removal.
+That’s why Dr. Reuben almost always recommends a breast lift along with implant removal.
 This is because with a breast lift, we are able to remove the loose hanging skin, reposition the remaining breast tissue, and likely relocate the nipple/areola complex.

 The goal with a breast lift is to return the breasts to a higher position on the chest, which will be important for you to be satisfied with the appearance of your breasts after removing your implants.
 As mentioned, without a lift, it’s likely your breasts will be quite flat and saggy without the implants.
 This is especially true the longer you have had implants, and with larger implant sizes.